ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 These commands create a `geth` executable file in the `go-ethereum/build/bin` folder that you can move wherever you want to run from.
 The binary is standalone and doesn't require any additional files.

-If you want to build a stable release you can use `git checkout v1.9.21` before running `make geth` to switch to a stable branch.
+If you want to build a stable release, the v1.9.21 release for example, you can use `git checkout v1.9.21` before running `make geth` to switch to a stable branch.